larecipe/larecipe-docs/configurations.md

 Here you may specify the published versions of your documentation that users can view and the default version to be redirected to if your users visit the root route of your docs without specifying the intended page.

-> {warning} Make sure to list the default version in the published versions list.
+> {warning} Make sure to list the default version is in the published versions list.

 ```php
 return [